macintyrelab/CNpare_analyses/README.md

 -   `Suitability_OVKATEMatches.Rmd` -- This Rmarkdown includes the validation analysis of the suitability of the cell lines matched with OVKATE.
 To this, we assessed correlation of gene expression between the cell lines matched.
 -   `CNpare_Perturbations.Rmd` -- This Rmarkdown includes the simulations performed to test the impact of noise on the ability of CNpare to identify the matched cell lines.

-Data needed for reproducing the analysis is included in this repository, or included in the CNpare package, or can be downloaded from public databases (links included in the Rmarkdowns)
+Data needed for reproducing the analysis is included in this repository, or included in the CNpare package, or can be downloaded from public databases (links included in the Rmarkdowns).
+Data downloaded must be saved in the `/data` folder